Sorry guys but due to Corona virus situation our Tai Chi classes are suspended till further notice.

 Tai Chi Ealing classes are highly promoted for its health benefits, often it’s called meditation in motion.

 In deeper levels of Tai Chi, every movement of the sequence has a meaning, a proper alignment of the body, a pattern of breathing and an intention of the mind.

 Learning and understanding the purpose behind each movement become more and more important as a student progresses into deeper, more advanced stages of training.
 At advanced levels, Tai Chi also becomes a complete martial arts system.
 Tai Chi exercise can explain how to control your entire body, power and mental capabilities to a level you’ve never experienced before.
 Tai Chi Ealing classes representing Tai Chi Chuan Traditional Yang style school YMAA Orientsport, which is a branch of YMAA International.
 We offer a full Yang-style traditional syllabus, from beginners to advanced level.
 Enjoy learning this ancient Chinese holistic exercise in a friendly environment under Zibi Panasewicz.

 Being a part of YMAA family giving you opportunity to participate in Summer and Winter Camps (Poland, Portugal, France), international seminars with YMAA Masters or highest ranked instructors.

-Monday’s Tai Chi Ealing classes are focusing about relaxation, Qigong, Tai Chi long sequence and basic Pushing Hands
+Monday’s Tai Chi Ealing classes are focusing about relaxation, qigong, long sequence and basic pushing hands

 Beginner, Intermediate, Advanced Typical training include: